sauzher/Products.PloneLDAP/README.txt

 Requirements
 ============

-* Plone 2.5 or later
+* Plone 3.0 or later
 * python-ldap_
 * LDAPUserFolder 2.8
 * LDAPMultiPlugins 1.5

 .. _python-ldap: http://python-ldap.sourceforge.net/

-PloneLDAP has been developed for Plone 3.0.
-While it does support Plone 2.5 it is highly recommended to use Plone 3.0.
+Products.PloneLDAP depends on LDAPMultiPlugins and LDAPUserFolder, so they will be installed automatically.

 Installation
 ============

-First you need to install the python-ldap package and the LDAPUserFolder, LDAPMultiPlugins and PloneLDAP products in the Products folder of your Zope instance.
+First you need to install the python-ldap package.
+Once that has been installed you need to add the Products.PloneLDAP egg to your Plone instance.
+If you use buildout just add ``Products.PloneLDAP`` to the list of required eggs.
+Otherwise you will need to use ``easy_install``_.
+See the documentation on plone.org for more information on installing third party packages.

   **Do not install LDAPUserFolder from the Plone site setup screen.
 This will break your Plone site.**